hal/console/README.md

 1. `docker run -p 9990:9990 -it hpehl/hal-next /opt/jboss/wildfly/bin/domain.sh -b 0.0.0.0 -bmanagement 0.0.0.0`
 1. Open http://localhost:9990 and log in with `admin:admin`

-The docker image is also available on the public repository: https://hub.docker.com/r/hpehl/hal-next/
+The docker image is also available in the public docker repository: https://hub.docker.com/r/hpehl/hal-next/

 ### GitHub Pages